 The Photographic Archive holds the largest collection of images relating to medieval carpentry joints on the web!

 The Open Hall

-The medieval open hall is classic structure synonymous with timber-framed and thatched cottages of yesteryear.
-The open hall was a hugely important aspect of late medieval society, forming the central space within a house, where social interactions took place around an open fire.
-It generally consists of three main bays –
+The medieval open hall is a classic structure synonymous with the timber-framed and thatched cottages of yesteryear.
+The open hall was a hugely important aspect of late medieval society, forming the central space within a house where social interactions took place around an open fire.
+It generally consists of three main parts –

 - the main central hall open to the roof with a fire place and